 Many students and graduates will be wondering how to get a job in the media with no experience.
 The answer is it's very difficult, unless you already have contacts.

-To add to this, media internships and other work experience opportunities are typically snapped up by those who've showed initiative and are already working on digital projects in their free time - for instance, a blog, vlog or podcast.
+To add to this, media internships and other work experience opportunities are typically snapped up by those who've showed initiative and are already working on digital projects in their free time.

 Build a digital portfolio

-There are many things to consider when putting together a creative portfolio, but if you're specifically looking to get a media career, you'll need to demonstrate strong visual communication skills, ideally showcased through a digital platform - such as Behance or Weebly - that will store and share all your best work.
+There are many things to consider when putting together a creative portfolio, but if your heart's set on a media career, you'll need to demonstrate strong visual communication skills, ideally showcased through a digital platform - such as Behance or Weebly - that will store and share all of your best work.

 It's fairly straightforward to create your own website for an online portfolio, even if your web design skills are only at the basic level.
 You will be supported through the design process when you use website builders such as Squarespace and Wix.